eProsima/Fast-DDS-docs/docs/fastdds/discovery/general_disc_settings.rst

 DomainParticipant receives any kind of traffic from the local DomainParticipant.

 The lease duration is specified as a time expressed in seconds and nanosecond using a |Duration_t-api|.
+Is has a default value of 20 seconds.

 +----------------------------------------------------------------------------------------------------------------------+
 | **C++**                                                                                                              |